vikhyatt/FIN-407-Homework-1/README.md

 In this task, you will work with a Pandas DataFrame to process student data.
 The StudentDataProcessor class helps clean and analyze student records.

+## Getting Started

+* Start by cloning this repository onto your local machine
+* Download the required libraries on your Conda environment from the `requirements.txt` file in the repository as:
+  `pip install -r requirements.txt`
+* Start Coding!

 ## Submission

 ## Evaluation